-The APPS committee will not accept or consider any additional information from the student, or on behalf of the student, after the student has exited the meeting.
+The APPS Committee will not accept or consider any additional information from the student, or on behalf of the student, after the student has exited the APPS Committee meeting, except where the information (a) was not available at the time of the meeting and before deliberation, or (b) is deemed relevant by the committee during deliberation.

 All sessions of the APPS Committee are closed to all individuals except those immediately concerned in the case.
-APPS Committee meetings are not considered legal hearings, and accordingly, neither attorneys nor other representatives (e.g., healthcare providers) are allowed to attend.
+APPS Committee meetings are not considered legal hearings, therefore neither attorneys nor other representatives (e.g., healthcare providers) are allowed to attend.
 All persons present at the proceedings shall be bound to disclose no more than the Committee does in its official report on the case.